 Insolvency regulation

-Insolvency practitioners are licensed by one of seven authorising bodies and the Secretary of State (“SoS”).
-Licences are granted to individuals and insolvency appointments are taken in the insolvency practitioner’s name, not by the firm in which he or she works.
-To obtain a licence an applicant must have passed a series of specific insolvency examinations, have sufficient insolvency experience and have satisfied the authorising body or SoS that they are a fit and proper person.
+Insolvency practitioners are licensed by one of five Recognised Professional Bodies (RPBs).
+Licenses are granted to individuals and insolvency appointments are taken in the insolvency practitioner’s name, not by the firm in which he or she works.
+To obtain a license an applicant must have passed a series of specific insolvency examinations, have sufficient insolvency experience and have satisfied the RPB that they are a fit and proper person.
+Recognised Professional Bodies must comply with the regulatory objectives set out in insolvency legislation.
+The Small Business Enterprise and Employment Act 2015 has brought into effect a number of Regulatory objectives for the RPBs.

-All insolvency practitioners are subject to monitoring by their authorising body with a memorandum of understanding between the bodies and the SoS setting out the framework for the monitoring process.
-Monitoring includes visits to the insolvency practitioner to review the practitioner’s compliance with the legislation, SIPs etc and the provision of information via annual (or more frequent) reports/returns/certifications.
-Although procedures vary, the authorising bodies are required to visit all licence holders during a maximum period of six years.
-However all authorising bodies operate risk based selection which means that some insolvency practitioners may be visited much more frequently and possibly as much as annually.
-All bodies operate complaints and disciplinary procedures, and have powers to impose fines/penalties, with or without costs, as well as conditions and restrictions, with the ultimate sanction of removal of an insolvency practitioner’s licence.
+All insolvency practitioners are subject to monitoring by their RPB, monitoringincludes visits to the insolvency practitioner to review the practitioner’s compliance with the legislation, SIPs etc and the provision of information via annual (or more frequent) reports/returns/certifications.
+All RPBs operate risk based selection which means that some insolvency practitioners may be visited more frequently and possibly as much as annually.
+All bodies operate complaints and disciplinary procedures, and have powers to impose fines/penalties, with or without costs, as well as conditions and restrictions on the insolvency practitioners license, with the ultimate sanction of removal of a license.

-The authorising bodies report details of disciplinary findings and complaints to the SoS on an annual basis: the SoS undertakes inspections of the authorising bodies procedures and practices at least once every three years
+The authorising bodies report details of disciplinary findings and complaints to the SoS on an annual basis.
+The SoS undertakes inspections of the authorising bodies procedures and practices at least once every three years and preforms targeted visits where necessary.

 There is a common ethical guide for all insolvency practitioners and those who are also members of other professional bodies will also be subject to the ethical code of that particular body.

-Office of Fair Trading Guidance (“OFT”)

-The OFT considers that its debt management guidance applies to all consumer credit licence holders (standard or group licences) who provide debt management services, including offering advice and assistance with the setting up of IVAs.

-OFT monitors compliance with the guidance by pro-active advertising sweeps and via complaint evidence received either directly from consumers or from other stakeholders.

-The OFT has new powers under the Consumer Credit Act 2006 (“CCA 06”), which comes into force in April 2008.
-These will allow the OFT to impose 'requirements' on licensees to provide information about their activities and to modify conduct and impose financial penalties for breach of those requirements.
-In addition, the OFT will take account of a business's competence when assessing fitness to be given or hold a licence.
-This means that businesses engaging in 'high risk' credit activity such as fee charging debt management will also be subject to greater scrutiny at the licence application stage and greater monitoring throughout the life of the licence.

-Financial Ombudsman Service

-For all standard consumer credit licence holders, their customers have the right to refer unresolved disputes to the Financial Ombudsman Service.
-This allows debtors dealing with an Insolvency Practitioner or debt advice firm holding a standard licence, to bring an unresolved complaint to the Ombudsman relating to the advice they had received.
-Similar complaints about an Insolvency Practitioner covered by a Group licence held by their regulator could not be brought to the Ombudsman, but should be brought to the authorising body which had licensed the Insolvency Practitioner.

 Creditors and their agents

 Banking Code and the Banking Code Standards Board (BCSB)